LatifahAbuhamamah/ESP32-Http-Request/README.md

 # ESP32-HTTP-Request
-The main objective of this mission is to control the movement of a robot using the Internet of Things (IoT) technology.
-The components used for this purpose are the ESP32 microcontroller, which is capable of connecting to Wi-Fi networks, and LEDs to simulate the motor control of the robot.
-By utilizing Wi-Fi connectivity, the ESP32 will fetch instructions from a web server hosted at "http://192.168.1.112/g/f/get_direction.php".
-The server will provide directions like "forward" or "right" to control the robot's movement.
+controlling a robot's movements using IoT technology and the ESP32 microcontroller with simulated motor control using LEDs.

-Code Explanation:
+## Code Explanation:
 The provided Arduino code demonstrates how to use an ESP32 board to connect to Wi-Fi, fetch instructions from the specified URL, and control the robot's motors (represented by LEDs) accordingly.
 Here's a breakdown of the code:

 1. Include necessary libraries: